upslopeio/ibm-cloud-garage-training/tekton/branch-based-pipelines.md

 > NOTE: there is no argo configuration added to this Tekton pipeline, so there's no QA environment.
 Just the app that's created by Tekton in the same namespace.

-## Cleanup the pipeline

-When you merge your code, you need to delete the pipeline.

-## Optional
+### Optionally configure Argo

 If for some reason you needed to test something out in Argo (for example, you are testing changes to the configs that affect how Argo works) you can also create a new Argo App that's tied to your branch-based folder in the gitops repo.

 Consider using the command line for this:

 https://argoproj.github.io/argo-cd/user-guide/commands/argocd_app_create/

+## Cleanup the pipeline

+When you merge your code, you need to delete the pipeline.

 ### Delete the project